 Sign up for our Email list to receive a notification when the journal is published

-This edition is themed Answering the Call to Mission and features the following articles:
+This edition is themed Serving on the Frontiers and features the following articles:

 This enhanced pdf is optimized for the iPad.
 The document has built in enhancements like web links, internal navigation buttons, and image galleries.
 This version will also function on an Android tablet, PC, or Mac, however as it is specifically designed for an iPad the aspect ratio of the document is not optimized for other screens.
 If the pdf document is opened in the Kindle app the buttons will not function.